CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 {{<figure src="/images/netq/lcm-import-switches-2-310.png" width="200">}}

 {{<notice note>}}
-You must have an IP address in your file, but the hostname is optional and if the port is blank, NetQ uses the default switch port.
+You must have an IP address in your file, but the hostname is optional and if the port is blank, NetQ uses switch port 22 by default.
 {{</notice>}}

 Click **Remove** if you decide to use a different file or want to use IP address ranges instead.
 If you had entered ranges prior to selecting the CSV file option, they will have  remained.